asmith26/speech2caret/README.md

 Goals:

 - ✅ Simple, minimalist.
-- ✅ Local transcription
+- ✅ Local transcription.
-- ✅ CPU Optimized
+- ✅ CPU Optimized.

-Note: this has only been test on Linux (Ubuntu), and it unlikely to (currently) support other operating systems.
+Note: this has only been tested on Linux (Ubuntu), and it is unlikely to (currently) support other operating systems.

 ## Setup